AadidevSoni/Gamified-Mental-Health-Tracker/README.md

   - 🟨 **Yellow** – Above average scores
   - 🟩 **Green** – Higher scores
 - Automatically pulls data from each user’s `scoreHistory`
+- View your score history for each category on that given day

 ---